newatoms/beta/_private/pitches/stby.md

 * Create new audience
 * Improve perception

-## Pitch 2: Good research makes good design possible
+## Pitch 2: Service design examples in everyday objects

 ### Goal

-To show how good STBY is in design research
+To show the Necessity of service design

 ### Method

-We can show what aspects of the research helps small projects going forward.
+We show the impact service design has on every day objects/products.

 ### Outcome

-* Show how good the organisation is
-* Show how good the product/service is
-* Improve relationship with existing audience
+* Create new audience
-* Create insights within the organisation.
+* Improve perception of the organisation

-## Pitch 3:
+## Pitch 3: Past clients revisited

 ### Goal

-To show the relevance of design research
+To create insight within the organisation

 ### Method

-We can show how impact full conclusions and insights drawn from the research and show the physical changes.
+We look at the impact of their service of older clients.
+STBY should suggest which clients we should look at.

 ### Outcome

-* Create new audience
+* Create insights within the organisation
+* Show how good the product/service is
-* Improve perception of the organisation
+* Improve relationship with existing audience

 ## Pitch 4: What do you think your partner does?